video-dev/hls.js/docs/API.md

 ### `hls.removeLevel(levelIndex, urlId)`

-Remove a loaded level from the list of levels, or a level url in from a list of level fallback urls.
+Remove a loaded level from the list of levels, or a level url in from a list of redundant level urls.
 This can be used to remove a rendition or playlist url that errors frequently from the list of levels that a user or hls.js can choose from.